rognoni/mdzg/gallery.md

 - use another CSS framework instead of **Pico**
 - use another way to load content instead of **fetch**, for example [htmx](https://htmx.org)
 - implement a router system to work only with the index page
+- implement your blog system, for example [this](/blog)
+- add a blog comments system
 - and more ideas...